Kong/galileo-agent-spec/README.md

 The Agent will use [API Log Format](https://github.com/Mashape/api-log-format) *(ALF)* to create log entries.

-Most of the fields in ALF are self-explanatory.
-Check out the [HAR spec][har-spec] for additional information.

 The following rules are beyond the scope of HAR and **MUST** be applied to all agents:

 ### `clientIPAddress`